-It’s now May, and that means in less than 70 days, San Diego Comic-Con will be upon us.
+It’s now May, and that means in 80 days, San Diego Comic-Con will be upon us.
 Are you prepared?
 Well, alright, no one is probably ever completely prepared, but your best option for ensuring you make the most of the behemoth that is Comic-Con is keeping up with the important information.
 But don’t worry!
 We’ve got you covered.
 Here’s what you can expect over the next month:

 Parking Permit Sales

 Ace Parking’s parking permit sales will kick off on May 2, in groups that were assigned in this year’s lottery system.
 Last year’s sale was pretty seamless – no issues with load times, purchases, or anything in the process, which is a feat in itself in the world of Comic-Con sales.
 If you weren’t so lucky in the lottery, all remaining inventory will go back on sale after each group has purchased.
 And yes, there was remaining inventory last year, so fear not.

 The San Diego Comic-Con General Hotel always has a few unlucky folks each year who don’t score a hotel.
 But with the cancellation deadline now over (it ended on April 30), rooms will open up.
 That means there’s a higher likelihood that you could hear back if you’re on the waitlist, or that we’ll see the hotel resale open up in the next few weeks (though the resale doesn’t typically include downtown hotels).

 We know we say this every year, but the news just seems to keep coming faster than ever.
 But we know from experience, you ain’t seen nothin’ yet — May is the start of the true news season for SDCC.
 Expect all sorts of booth, offsite event, panel, and other information to be announced fast and furiously from here on out, and we’ll be on top of it all to be your number one source for all-things SDCC!